 I got a B.A. in English and went on to graduate school in library and information sciences.
 I tutored kids in English and worked at the university library.
 I was doing what any young woman in her 20s was supposed to be doing, but none of it really felt right.
 I still felt like an incompetent child, and it seemed like my life belonged to someone else.

 In my late 20s, I decided to return to the States to live with my sister and brother.
-I truly thought I’d be free.
-The abuse, though, had taken its toll on all of us.
-We abused each other.
-I eventually slipped back into the role of the passive, obedient daughter/sister.
+I truly thought I’d be free from the abuse, and for a while, I was.
+I did things I wouldn’t have done before.
+But I eventually slipped back into the role of the passive, obedient daughter/sister.
 I still felt like my life wasn’t my own.

 Five years later, I ceased contact with my family.
 It was a really hard thing to do, but I had to protect myself from my parents, and I owed it to my brother and sister not to put them in the middle.
-My parents couldn’t see that they were abusers.
-What we can’t see, we can’t change.
+My parents couldn’t see that they were abusers, and what we can’t see, we can’t change.

 In the spring of 2008, I came out of a kind of meltdown in my life.
 I was ready to start the process of healing.
 I was soon guided to a local teacher who helped me learn to interpret my dreams and to use Tarot with my dreams.
 Another teacher, Linda Gail Walters, helped me learn more about the Tarot, which I’ve been using since the 1990s.
 I’ve continued to expand my knowledge of dreamwork and Tarot, and I honestly don’t think I could have come as far as I have without them.